 (A) For Petitioner.
-Petitioner may move for a summary determination on all or any part of the complaint.
-Petitioner may so move after the time has passed for respondent to file a responsive pleading or in response to this motion filed by respondent.
+Petitioner may move for a summary determination on all or any part of the complaint after the time has passed for the committee to file a responsive pleading or in response to this motion filed by the committee.

-(B) For Respondent.
-A respondent upon whom a notice of complaint has been served may move for summary determination on all or any part of the complaint.
+(B) For the Committee.
+The committee may move for a summary determination on all or any part of the complaint.